amh092/sundays/design_process.md

-i learned using margin is better for this design
+i learned using margin is better than padding for this design
+* using SVG tag with fill and hover css